kaaproject/kaa/doc/Getting-started/index.md

 To do this, follow the instructions in [Your first Kaa application]({{root_url}}Programming-guide/Your-first-Kaa-application).

 >**NOTE:** Please note that Kaa Sandbox is not intended for production or commercial use.
->To run your applications online, you need to to deploy the Kaa platform into your environment.
+>To run your applications online, you need to deploy the Kaa platform into your environment.
 >To do this, follow the instructions in [System installation]({{root_url}}Administration-guide/System-installation).
 {: .note}